awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-how-task-runner-user-managed.md

     If you do not have Java 1\.6 or later installed on your computer, you can download the latest version from [http://www\.oracle\.com/technetwork/java/index\.html](http://www.oracle.com/technetwork/java/index.html)\.
 Download and install Java, and then proceed to the next step\.

 1. Download `TaskRunner-1.0.jar` from [https://s3\.amazonaws\.com/datapipeline\-us\-east\-1/us\-east\-1/software/latest/TaskRunner/TaskRunner\-1\.0\.jar](https://s3.amazonaws.com/datapipeline-us-east-1/us-east-1/software/latest/TaskRunner/TaskRunner-1.0.jar) and then copy it into a folder on the target computing resource\.
-For Amazon EMR clusters running `EmrActivity` tasks, you will install Task Runner on the master node of the cluster\.
+For Amazon EMR clusters running `EmrActivity` tasks, install Task Runner on the master node of the cluster\.

 1. Task Runner needs to connect to the AWS Data Pipeline web service to process your commands\.
-In this step, you will configure Task Runner with an AWS account that has permissions to create or manage data pipelines\.
+In this step, you configure Task Runner with an AWS account that has permissions to create or manage data pipelines\.

    Create a JSON file named `credentials.json` \(you can use a different name if you prefer\), which specifies an access key ID and secret access key using the format `{ "access-id": "MyAccessKeyID", "private-key": "MySecretAccessKey" } `\.
 Copy the file to the directory where you installed Task Runner\.